Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 Two critical resources are:

-- S3 Bucket: Stores the ETF data scraped by the application and the packaged Lambda function source code.
+- S3 Bucket: Stores the ETF data scraped by the application, the packaged Lambda function source code, and the environment file for the Fargate task.

-- ECR Repository: Stores the Docker image used by the ECS Fargate task to run the scraper.
+- ECR Repository: Stores the Docker image used by the AWS Fargate task to run the scraper.

 The CloudFormation template (link) is parameterized with the following inputs from the user: